 Youth Connect provides a range of services for young people, from positive activities and advice through to individual support for those who need it the most for moving on into adulthood and work or training.

 Youth Connect can provide additional support for those who may need help getting into training, education or employment.
 This is provided by qualified Personal Advisers who can help with information about next steps to colleges, other training providers, apprenticeships and jobs.
-This work is carried out in schools, colleges and drop-in sessions at the Council One Stop Shops.
+To book an appointment please use the contact info in the left-hand column.

 Examples of how Youth Connect has benefited young people include: